Rubinoslaw/Project-Cherub/README.md

 # Project Cherub

+PROJECT CHERUB is a codename of a distribution of TempleOS originally created by Terrence "Terry" Andrew Davis.
+-

 Minimal hardware requirements (at the moment, it may change in the future):
 -
 Its for bare metals only.
 You can emulate everything on virtual machines: